Developer-DAO/academy/README.md

 minimum requirements, you can start using it following this [quickstart](https://code.visualstudio.com/docs/remote/containers#_quick-start-open-a-git-repository-or-github-pr-in-an-isolated-container-volume).

+**For Windows Users**

+You may run into setup problems if using Windows Powershell.
+We suggest you use WSL.

 ## Grabbing latest version of the code

 **Since this is a work in progress, your local version of the app can be updated